fardeen-ahmed/Bug-bounty-Writeups/README.md

 <a href="https://hackerone.com/reports/1091303">-Low privilege user can read POS PINs via graphql and elevate his privilege</a>

 <a href="http://ysamm.com/?p=603">-URLs in img tag aren’t safely embedded. ($500)</a>

+<a href="https://hackerone.com/reports/1145428">-Chain of vulnerabilities in Uber for Business Vouchers program allows for attacker to perform arbitrary charges to victim's U4B payment account</a>

 <a href="https://hackerone.com/reports/1196124">-Regular Expression Injection</a>